ponylang/library-project-starter/USAGE.md

 - {PROJECT_DESCRIPTION}: a paragraph describing your project
 - {PROJECT_STATUS}: paragraph or two describing the status of your project.
 Is it alpha? beta? production-ready?
 What's left to implement?

+## About the CI setup

+You'll still need to setup TravisCI to take advantage of the included `.travis.yml` file.
+To do this you'll need:

+- A TravisCI account
+- To grant TravisCI access to your repository
+- Navigate to Settings > Integrations & services in your GitHub project.
+Do "Add Service" and search for "TravisCI".
+Add it as an integrated service.

+If you've never set up TravisCI before, we strongly suggest you check our their [documentation](https://docs.travis-ci.com/).

+### You can also

+Set up a TravisCI cron job to run daily against the `master` branch of your repository.
+If you do, then the included `.travis.yml` file will test your project against both the latest released version of Pony as well as the latest changes on master.

+Your PRs will be tested against the last Pony release and any cronjob you set up will be tested using the latest commit to the `master` branch in the [ponylang/ponyc repo](https://github.com/ponylang/ponyc).

+### What you might also need

+The CI setup only sets up a single matrix Linux build using TravisCI.
+This is done under the assumption that most libraries won't have OS specific code.
+If your project does have OS specific code, you'll possibly need add:

+- A TravisCI macOS setup
+- Windows CI using appveyor

+The CI setup also assumes that your project should perform the same regardless of LLVM version.
+If that isn't true for your project, you'll need to adjust the TravisCI configuration accordingly.

 ## How Make structures your project

 The Makefile assumes that your project will have: